What health insurance options do expats in Mexico use?

 I went through this exact research when I moved down from Canada, so I'll share what I found and what I actually ended up doing.

 Then there's international insurance.
 SafetyWing is popular with the nomad crowd, about $45 USD/month.
 It covers emergencies worldwide but isn't great for day-to-day stuff.
-Cigna Global and Allianz Care are comprehensive but pricey — $150-300/month.
+Cigna Global and Allianz Care are full-coverage but pricey, $150-300/month.
 I'd only go that route if you're traveling frequently.

 IMSS is the public system.
 You need temporary or permanent residency to enroll.
 Costs about $15,000 MXN/year and covers everything including prescriptions.
 The trade-off is wait times.
 A lot of expats I know carry IMSS as their safety net and still see private doctors for convenience.